What cyber challenges does industry face in 2019?

 When faced with its own competitors, industry at least has the option to level the playing field.
 This is because an industrial attacker usually has good knowledge of the equipment used by its competitors - as it uses it itself - and therefore has the information necessary to lead its criminal company.

 A cybercriminal does not have this information and so does not aim at a target but at the most widely used equipment which contains a security flaw (e.g.: Windows XP, IP cameras, routers, etc.).
-With the rise of the IIoT and the digital, connected equipment of the industry of the future, it is very tempting to choose the latest, state-of-the-art device.
+With the rise of the IIoT and the digital, connected equipment of the industry 4.0, it is very tempting to choose the latest, state-of-the-art device.
 However, it is always prudent to choose the one that ensures the best cyber protection.

 With regard to the threat from hostile States, this remains the most difficult to comprehend by industrialists.
 Faced with an attacker that has both financial and human means that are generally greater than those of its target, it is complicated to integrate this statistically very low risk.
 Especially when an industrialist's security and cybersecurity teams are used to classifying and managing risks depending on their probability of triggering an incident.